 Use these financial articles to make smart decisions when you are going to be buying a home or refinancing an existing home.
-A well- educated homeowner generally makes the best financial moves!
+A well- educated homeowner generally produces the best financial moves!

 About the Author: The above Real Estate information on the pros and cons of a reverse mortgage was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
 Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.